 We are going to use a real dataset from the last 30 days of our own NPS survey that got 563 responses:

-The Excel/spreadsheet method is best when your raw NPS data is just rows of numbers between 0 and 10 that need to be categorized as promoters, detractors, and passives:
+The Excel or Google Sheets spreadsheet method is best when your raw NPS data is just rows of numbers between 0 and 10 that need to be categorized as promoters, detractors, and passives:

 Here is how to use our NPS spreadsheet template: